canonical/checkbox/checkbox-ng/docs/glossary.rst

         A team inside Canonical working on :term:`Hardware Certification`.

-    CheckBox
+    Checkbox

-        CheckBox is a hardware testing tool developed by Canonical for certifying hardware with Ubuntu.
-CheckBox is free software and is available at http://launchpad.net/checkbox.
+        Checkbox is a hardware testing tool developed by Canonical for certifying hardware with Ubuntu.
+Checkbox is free software and is available at http://launchpad.net/checkbox.
 The ``checkbox`` package is pre-installed on all Ubuntu systems

     Checkbox-ng

-	This is the actual direct replacement for CheckBox.
-It provides a few binaries that can do end-user testing, and which leverage PlainBox as a library to do the heavy lifting.
+	This is the actual direct replacement for Checkbox.
+It provides a few binaries that can do end-user testing, and which leverage Plainbox as a library to do the heavy lifting.
 This lives in the ``checkbox-ng`` package for the binaries, and
 	``python3-checkbox-ng`` for the core functionality.

-    PlainBox
+    Plainbox

-        PlainBox is a rewrite of CheckBox with the aim of improving internal architecture, testability, robustness, quality and speed.
+        Plainbox is a rewrite of Checkbox with the aim of improving internal architecture, testability, robustness, quality and speed.
 It is currently under active development.
 It is not pre-installed on Ubuntu.
-        It is developed inside the CheckBox code repository.
-In common use, the term *PlainBox* can refer to either of two things:
+        It is developed inside the Checkbox code repository.
+In common use, the term *Plainbox* can refer to either of two things:

          * The core library (``python3-plainbox``). ``python3-plainbox`` is
            usually installed implicitly, as most of our tools depend on it.